Cielo continues global expansion, opens new office in India

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerGebanntes Warten auf den US-Arbeitsmarktbericht: ATX leichter -- DAX recht stabil -- Asiens Börsen schließen fester
+Börse aktuell - Live TickerUS-Arbeitsmarktbericht deutlich besser als erwartet: ATX leichter -- DAX etwas schwächer -- Dow Jones verliert vorbörslich -- Asiens Börsen schließen fester

 Der heimische Aktienmarkt zeigt sich vor dem Wochenende mit negativer Tendenz.
-Der deutsche Leitindex präsentiert sich kaum verändert.
+Der deutsche Leitindex präsentiert sich etwas leichter.
+Die US-Märkte stehen vor einer schwachen Handelseröffnung nach dem starken Jobbericht.
 Asiens Börsen notierten am Freitag auf grünem Terrain.